 Using Q and Displayr (for files of all sizes):

-- In the dialogue box, in the save as type drop down select QDat Files
+- In the dialog box, in the save as type dropdown select QDat Files.

 - Name the file and click Save.

-- At the top right hand side click on the user icon (a black circle with person inside)
+- At the top right-hand side click on the initials icon:

 - Go back to Displayr by clicking on the back button in your web browser.

-- In the data sets tree click on Add a data set and select Displayr Cloud Drive.
+- In Data Sources click the + to add a new data set and select Displayr Cloud Drive.

 Technical Notes

-A QDat file is a compressed version of your data set that combines the raw variables with any additional constructed variables (filters, recoded, restructured etc) and calculations (from Calculation menu or custom JavaScript and R variables).
-These dynamic variables will effectively become hard-coded in this new data set which in turn improves performance, see more info in Create a Separate Data Preparation Document.
+A QDat file is a compressed version of your data set that combines the raw variables with any additional constructed variables (filters, recoded, restructured, etc.) and calculations (from the Calculation menu or custom JavaScript and R variables).
+These dynamic variables will effectively become hard-coded in this new data set, which in turn improves performance; see more info in Create a Separate Data Preparation Document.